 You may request to live in a particular facility, but we cannot guarantee we’ll be able to accommodate your request.

 - My room is set up for double occupancy.
 Can I request the other bed and wardrobe be removed If I am now in a single room?

-No. The furniture in all living residential spaces on the date of occupancy must remain in the room “as is.”
+The furniture in all living residential spaces on the date of occupancy must remain in the room “as is”.

 - Can I have people visit me in my residential space?

-Residential students may have students from other residence halls/apartments visit in their room on-campus or in the hotels.
-Students must adhere to the University’s COVID-19 policies and procedures, including social distancing and face covering requirements when hosting other students or visiting other students in their residential room.
+Residential students may only have students from within their residential building visit in their room on-campus or in hotels.
+Residents living in the apartments may only have other apartment residents visit their apartment.
+A maximum of two (2) guests are allowed in any room or apartment at the same time.
+This maximum number is subject to change based on community health guidelines.
+No overnight guests allowed.
+You must adhere to the University’s COVID-19 policies and procedures, including social distancing and face covering requirements when hosting other students or visiting other students in their residential room.